 Bruce started on this journey when staff turnover at Twitter UK reached 40%.
 He knew something needed to change.
 And the new approach certainly seems to work: Staff turnover is now down to 3%.

 Can your company become more productive and created more joy for its people?
-Ask your CEO to come and hear Bruce at the 2019 Happy Workplaces CEO conference on 24th October.
+Join us at the 2021 Happy Workplaces Conference on 22nd July, held online via Zoom.

 Keep informed about happy workplaces

 Sign up to Henry's monthly Happy Manifesto newsletter, full of tips and inspiration to help you to create a happy, engaged workplace.

 Learn the 10 core principles to create a happy and productive workplace in Henry Stewart's book, The Happy Manifesto.